2019 vote of confidence in the May ministry: Proceedings

-Leader of the House of Commons Andrea Leadsom said that the House's afternoon session on 16 January, following the conclusion of Prime Minister's Questions, would be dedicated to the debate, with a vote expected at around 19:00.
+Andrea Leadsom, the Leader of the House of Commons, said that the House's afternoon session on 16 January, following the conclusion of Prime Minister's Questions, would be dedicated to the debate, with a vote expected at around 19:00.

 In accordance with the Fixed-term Parliaments Act 2011, the text of the motion was "That this House has no confidence in Her Majesty's Government".
-In addition to Corbyn, it was co-sponsored by Ian Blackford (SNP leader at Westminster), Vince Cable (Liberal Democrat leader), Liz Saville Roberts (Plaid Cymru), Caroline Lucas (Greens) and Nick Brown (Labour Chief Whip) and signed by a further 38 MPs.
+In addition to Corbyn, it was co-sponsored by Ian Blackford (SNP leader at Westminster), Vince Cable (leader of the Liberal Democrats), Liz Saville Roberts (Plaid Cymru leader at Westminster), Caroline Lucas (the only Green MP) and Nick Brown (Labour Chief Whip) and signed by a further 38 MPs.

 Division

 The motion was defeated by 325 votes to 306: a majority of 19.
-Ten DUP MPs and the independent MP Sylvia Hermon voted with the government.
-All the other parties in the Commons supported Labour's motion, as did some independent MPs, including Jared O'Mara and Stephen Lloyd.
-Three independent MPs, all formerly in Labour, abstained, as did Paul Flynn (Labour), who was too ill to vote, and in fact died one month later.
+All ten DUP MPs and the independent MP Sylvia Hermon voted with the government.
+All the other party-aligned members of the Commons supported Labour's motion, as did some independent MPs, including the former Labour member Jared O'Mara and former Liberal Democrat member Stephen Lloyd.
+Three independent MPs, all formerly in Labour, abstained, as did Labour MP Paul Flynn, who was too ill to vote, and in fact died one month later.